Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 Determine the language of a piece of text.

 The `countryHint` parameter is optional, but can assist the service in providing correct output if the country of origin is known.
 If provided, it should be set to an ISO-3166 Alpha-2 two-letter country code (such as "us" for the United States or "jp" for Japan) or to the value `"none"`.
-If the parameter is not provided, or `"none"` is given, then a default US-based model will be used.
-The default model gives some extra weight to languages that are common in the USA, but is not the same as passing `"us"` for the `countryHint`.
-If you do not know the country of origin of the document, then the parameter `"none"` should be used or the parameter should be omitted entirely.
+If the parameter is not provided, then the default `"us"` (United States) model will be used.
+If you do not know the country of origin of the document, then the parameter `"none"` should be used, and the Text Analytics service will apply a model that is tuned for an unknown country of origin.

 ```javascript
 const { TextAnalyticsClient, TextAnalyticsApiKeyCredential } = require("@azure/ai-text-analytics");